Newgen Recognized in 2021 Gartner Magic Quadrant for Enterprise Low-Code Application Platforms for Second Year in a Row

 NewgenONE named as a "Niche Player" for low-code application platforms (LCAP)

-LONDON, Sept.
-28, 2021 /PRNewswire/ -- Newgen Software, a global provider of digital transformation platform, announced that NewgenONE has been positioned as a Niche Player in the 2021 Gartner® Magic Quadrant™ for Enterprise Low-Code Application Platforms for its ability to execute and completeness of vision.
+SINGAPORE, Sept.
+29, 2021 /PRNewswire/ -- Newgen Software, a global provider of digital transformation platform, announced that NewgenONE has been positioned as a Niche Player in the 2021 Gartner® Magic Quadrant™ for Enterprise Low-Code Application Platforms for its ability to execute and completeness of vision.

 According to the report, "Newgen is a Niche Player in this Magic Quadrant.
 Its LCAP offering is the NewgenONE Digital Transformation Platform."